lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 ## Introduction

-This is the second part of the checklist to support your 18n efforts, you can also checkout [part 1 here]({{< ref "/blog/i18n-checklist-part-1.md" >}}) in case you haven't read it.
+This is the second part of our checklist to support your i18n efforts.
+You can also check out [Part 1 here]({{< ref "/blog/i18n-checklist-part-1.md" >}}) in case you haven't read it yet.

-The first part focused on a wide range of topics including choosing the right library, providing context, design aspects, pluralization and more.
-The second part will continue covering more aspects like **right-to-left languages**, **testing and validating your localization**, **Unicode**, **device sizes** and **conditional text and grammar**.
+The first part focuses on a wide range of topics including choosing the right library, providing context, design aspects, pluralization and more.
+The second covers more aspects like **right-to-left languages**, **testing and validating your localization**, **Unicode**, **device sizes** and **conditional text and grammar**.

 It's always a good idea to consider a wide range of angles when approaching internationalization as it is always more than just simple string translations.